Obstructions for quantitative measure equivalence between locally compact groups: Behaviour of isoperimetric profiles

 so assuming $\varepsilon<\mu(A)$, we find $x_0\in A$ such that $\la_G(\supp f_{x_0})\leq \frac{1}{\varepsilon}K\la_H(\supp f)\leq \frac{K}{\varepsilon}v$.
 This finally gives

 and taking the supremum over $f$, we get

 which completes the proof. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{th:phi}] We assume without loss of generality that the measure equivalence coupling satisfies the properties provided by Lemma~\ref{lem:HaarPreserving}.
+\begin{proof}[Proof of Theorem~\ref{th:phi}] We assume without loss of generality that the groups are non-discrete (using Lemma~\ref{lem:nondiscrete}) and the measure equivalence coupling satisfies the properties provided by Lemma~\ref{lem:HaarPreserving}.
 Let $v$ be a positive real number, let $f\colon H\to\R$ whose support has measure less than $v$ and the associated maps $f_x$ as explained in Section~\ref{sec:outlines}.
 We assume that $\|\gsup_H f\|_1=1$ (it is easy to see that the definition of the isoperimetric profile can be restricted to such functions).
 Let $K,K',C_{\varphi}$ be the constants introduced in Propositions~\ref{prop:1},~\ref{prop:2} and~\ref{prop:4}.
 Since we have $\|\gsup_H f\|_1=1$, the constant $C_{\varphi}$ does not depend on $f$.
 Moreover, this constant is finite by assumption and the comments after Definition~\ref{def:IntCocycle} (namely $S_G$ can be replaced by $S_G^{-1}$).
 We claim that the set

 has positive measure.
 Indeed, if it was not the case, then we would have

 namely

 by Proposition~\ref{prop:2}, and this would contradict Proposition~\ref{prop:4}.
 Given $\varepsilon>0$, Markov's inequality and Proposition~\ref{prop:1} imply